bil0u/Corewar/README.md

    Keep the log_server running even if the parent program is terminated
    This allow you to use the same debug windows for your game sessions, and not to have to resize them each time you launch the game

-To close a window properly, you must press `Ctrl + C` in it.
+To close a window properly, you must quit the log_server by pressing `Ctrl + C` first.
 If you kill the program by any other way, the log server will not suppress the used fifo, and you will encouter problems for launching a new session.
 (Your programm will stuck do nothing)

 If this happens, you can reset the logging fifos by typing